vulkenree/fifa-tickets-app/README.md

    - Make sure you have write permissions in the app directory

 4. **Module not found errors**
-   - Ensure all dependencies are installed: `pip install -r requirements.txt`
+   - Ensure all dependencies are installed: `uv sync`
+   - Always run the app with: `uv run python app.py`

 ### Getting Help